-◆ Validate the "Is" map by observing the process and reviewing your map with key stakeholders.
+Validate the "Is" map by observing the process and reviewing your map with key stakeholders.

-HINT: Use these conversations to build their understanding of the need for change, and gather information from them about problems and ideas for improvement.
-This builds their commitment to the change.
+Use these conversations to build their understanding of the need for change, and to gather information from them about problems and ideas for improvement.
+This will help build commitment to the change on their part.